Leisure time

 Biking and scooters

-If you became part of our university community for winter season, you can like the idea of going skiing.
-For that we can recommend you a very closeby skiing slope called Hlubočky which is quite easily accessible by a train.
-Otherwise you can always check many other slopes in Jeseníky and Beskydy mountains!
+If you become part of our university community for the winter semester, you may like the idea of going skiing.
+For that, we can recommend you a very close skiing slope called Hlubočky which is easily accessible by train.
+However, you should know that since it is in the middle of Haná region, it is not too steep.
+Otherwise, you can always check many other slopes and skiing resorts in Jeseníky and Beskydy mountains!

 The Czech Republic